Magharee Islands

 The Magharee Islands (Na Machairí), also known as "The Seven Hogs", are a group of uninhabited islands located off Rough Point at the northern tip of the Magharee Peninsula in County Kerry, Ireland.
 The islands, which are part of the parish of Castlegregory, are well known as excellent diving and snorkelling destinations.
 The Magharees Sound separates the Seven Hogs from the mainland.
-A monastic site comprising beehive huts and the ruins of an old church are located on Illauntannig.
-The island is named after the 6th century minister named Saint Senan.
 Scraggane Pier is the nearest landing point on the mainland.

+The Magharees were an important area of early monastic activity in Ireland, and the Illauntannig Monastic Site is designated as a National Monument with restricted access.

 Important Bird Area

 The islands have been designated an Important Bird Area (IBA) by BirdLife International because they support breeding populations of several species of seabirds.